Many breast cancer patients can skip chemo, big study finds | New Country 923

 The study is the largest ever done of breast cancer treatment, and the results are expected to spare up to 70,000 patients a year in the United States and many more elsewhere the ordeal and expense of these drugs.

 “The impact is tremendous,” said the study leader, Dr. Joseph Sparano of Montefiore Medical Center in New York.
-Most women in this situation don’t need treatment beyond surgery and hormone therapy, and “the rest of them are receiving chemotherapy unnecessarily.”
+Most women in this situation don’t need treatment beyond surgery and hormone therapy, he said.

 The study was funded by the National Cancer Institute, some foundations and proceeds from the U.S. breast cancer postage stamp.
 Results were discussed Sunday at an American Society of Clinical Oncology conference in Chicago and published by the New England Journal of Medicine.
 Some study leaders consult for breast cancer drugmakers or for the company that makes the gene test.